loretoparisi/CapsNet/README.md

 - [CapsNet-Tensorflow](https://gitter.im/CapsNet-Tensorflow/Lobby)

 # Official Implementations
-The implementations has been considered to be official since the authors were directly involved in the papers as co-authors ore referenced.
+The implementations has been considered to be official since the authors were directly involved in the papers as co-authors or they had some references.
 - [Sarasra/models](https://github.com/Sarasra/models)

 # Implementations by Framework